 *Not all pack sizes may be marketed.

-6.6 Instructions for Use/Handling
+6.6 Special precautions for disposal and other handling

-Instructions for use:
+Instructions for use

 To perform the reconstitution, attach the needle to the device by pressing the needle onto the tip of the device and turning clockwise until it stops.
 Remove the outer protective cap of the needle.
 Turn the plunger rod clockwise until it stops to reconstitute the alprostadil powder.
 Invert the device twice in order to make sure the solution is evenly mixed.
 The solution should be clear.
 Carefully remove the inner protective cap from the needle.
 Holding the device upright, press the plunger rod as far as it will go.
 A few drops will appear at the needle tip.
 Turn the end of the plunger rod clockwise to select the desired dose.

-The package insert provides full instructions on reconstitution, cleansing the injection site, and also how to perform the injection.
+The package insert provides full instructions on reconstitution, cleansing of the injection site, and also how to perform the injection.

-Administrative data
+Any unused medicinal product or waste material should be disposed of in accordance with local requirements.

-7. Marketing Authorization Holder
+7. MARKETING AUTHORISATION HOLDER

 Pfizer Ltd